 Privacy and Use of Course Materials: Online classes will be held online via Zoom meetings.
-Zoom meeting recordings will then be posted in Quercus.
-In these circumstances:

-Pre-recorded videos and will be available to students in the course for viewing remotely.
-Course videos and materials belong to your instructor, the University, and/or other sources depending on the specific facts of each situation, and are protected by copyright.
+This course, including your participation, may be recorded on video and may be available to students in the course for viewing remotely and after each session.

+Course videos and materials belong to your instructor, the University, and/or other sources depending on the specific facts of each situation and are protected by copyright.
 Do not download, copy, or share any course or student materials or videos without the explicit permission of the instructor.

 For questions about recording and use of videos in which you appear please contact your instructor.